MicrosoftLearning/mslearn-ai-language/Labfiles/02-qna/Python/qna-app-solution/readme.md

 # QnA App Solution Python
-This is solution of QnA code of python
+This is solution of QnA Lab in python

 ## Prerequisite
 Make sure you have Python.
-> If you don't have Python Download it from here https://www.python.org/downloads/
+> If you don't have Python, Download it from here https://www.python.org/downloads/

 ## How to run?
 1. Create and activate Virtual Environment